Table of Contents

 There are many other free educational apps for students that are available today.
 Make the most of these educational apps and give your learning a new direction.

-How many of us do not dream of studying in top universities like Harvard, MIT, or Stanford?
+How many of us do not dream of studying at top universities like Harvard, MIT, or Stanford?
 Hardly any of us, right?
 However, we also know that it is supremely difficult to get into those schools.
 Worry not- edX helps you achieve those dreams armed with just a smartphone and some good internet.
 You can practically learn everything under the sun with this online education app and get certifications from the top universities for the same.

 Whether it’s Computer Science or Linguistics; Business or Engineering, edX has got you covered.
 Completing edX courses can also get you university credit.
 A combination of this with your professional degree can skyrocket you to your dream employers’ payrolls in no time!